odyssey-geospatial/geo-relations/README.md

 and a Polygon that intersect one another.
 Their size will be somewhere around 25 units, and they will be placed at a random location in a coordinate space from (0, 0) lower left to (100, 100) upper right.
+The actual shapes will be scaled versions of entities pulled from a 20km box centered on the given lon/lat location.
 If you want such a pair of shapes guaranteed NOT to intersect, call